microsoft/terraform-provider-power-platform/DEVELOPER.md

 1. When the devcontainer is ready, you will see “Dev Container: Power Platform Terraform Provider Development” in the lower left corner of the VS Code status bar.
 You can also open a new terminal (Ctrl+Shift+`) and see that you are inside the container.
 1. You can now edit, run, debug, and test the code as if you were on your local machine.
 Any changes you make will be reflected in the container and in your local file system.

-Note: To work with the repository you will need to verify or configure your GIT credentials, you can do it as follows:
+Note: To work with the repository you will need to verify or configure your GIT credentials, you can do it as follows in the dev Container terminal:

-Verify Git user and email
+- Verify Git user name and email:

 ```bash
 git config --list
 ```

+You should see your username and email listed, if they do not appear or you want to change them you must establish them following the step below, (to quit the "git config" mode type "q").

-Change or set your Git username and password:
+- Change or set your Git username and email in the Dev Container:

 ```bash
 git config --global user.name "Your Name"
 git config --global user.email "your.email@address"
 ```

-For more information about devcontainers, you can check out the [devcontainer documentation](https://code.visualstudio.com/docs/devcontainers/containers).
+For more information about devcontainers, you can check out the [devcontainer documentation](https://code.visualstudio.com/docs/devcontainers/containers) and [sharing Git credentials with your container](https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials).

 ## Power Platform Prerequisites